Space exploration: First space station

 Salyut 1 was the first space station of any kind, launched into low Earth orbit by the Soviet Union on 19 April 1971.
 The International Space Station (ISS) is currently the largest and oldest of the 2 current fully functional space stations, inhabited continuously since the year 2000.
 The other, Tiangong space station built by China, is now fully crewed and operational.

 First interstellar space flight

 Voyager 1 became the first human-made object to leave the Solar System into interstellar space on 25 August 2012.
 The probe passed the heliopause at 121 AU to enter interstellar space.

 Farthest from Earth

-The Apollo 13 flight passed the far side of the Moon at an altitude of 254 km above the lunar surface, and 400,171 km (248,655 mi) from Earth, marking the record for the farthest humans have ever traveled from Earth in 1970.
+In 1970, Apollo 13 flight passed the far side of the Moon at an altitude of 254 km above the lunar surface, and 400,171 km (248,655 mi) from Earth, marking the record for the farthest humans had ever traveled from Earth until the Artemis II lunar flyby in April 2026, which was 406,773 km from Earth at its furthest point.

-As of 9 February 2025 Voyager 1 was at a distance of 166.4 AU from Earth.
+As of 9 February 2025, Voyager 1 was at a distance of 166.4 AU from Earth.
 It is the most distant human-made object from Earth.